alonswartz/notesium/README.md

 ## Features

-- Blazingly fast and powerful fuzzy search (fzf).
+- Blazingly fast and powerful search.
-- Preview notes and links, with line highlighting where relevant (bat).
+- Preview notes and links, with line highlighting where relevant.
-- Explore notes, their links, and clusters with the force graph view (D3.js).
+- Explore notes, their links, and clusters with the force graph view.
+- Create and edit notes with your own editor or the embedded web app.
 - No need to think about file names or folder locations.
 - Instantly create a new note with a keybinding.
 - Structure emerges organically through bi-directional links.